ritua2/DockerImageBuilder/README.md

-# MIDAS (Multiple Input Docker Automation System)
+# Midas

 -------

-MIDAS is a development tool to assist in the automatic creation of docker images.
+Midas is a tool for automatically creating docker images from the source-code and instructions provided by the users.

 ## Installation